rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 In order to support inter-delta DM queries, each addition and deletion value contains a _local change_ flag that indicates if the change is not relative to the snapshot.
-Finally, in order to provide cardinality estimation for any triple pattern, we store an additional count datastructure.
+Finally, in order to provide cardinality estimation for any triple pattern, we store an additional count data structure.

 In the following sections, we elaborate on the hybrid IC/CB/TB storage technique that our approach is based on, the reason for using multiple indexes,